Stape/Documentation

 Cookie Keeper power-up

-Use Cookie Keeper to prolong the lifetime of your cookies.
-Without it, browsers with the latest version of Intelligent Tracking Prevention (ITP), such as Safari 16.4+, set cookies to expire after 7 days.
+The Cookie Keeper power-up extends the lifetime of your first-party cookies, preventing browsers with Intelligent Tracking Prevention (ITP), such as Safari 16.4+, from expiring them after 7 days.
+This ensures consistent user identification, longer attribution windows, and more accurate retargeting across sessions.

-3. Click Power-ups, then click the Use button next to the Cookie Keeper panel.
+Go to Power-ups and click Use next to the Cookie Keeper panel.

 NameCookieTime